julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 ## What Cultures Did Instead of Burning

 - **Chinese Daoists** used **tea, tinctures, and paper charms**, rarely burning plants inside temples.
-- **Irish folk magic** favored hanging herbs in bundles — yarrow, elder, nettle — over the hearth.
+- **Irish folk magic** favored hanging herbs in bundles: yarrow, elder, nettle, over the hearth.
 - **Australian Aboriginal peoples** used **smoking ceremonies** only with specific trees like **Eucalyptus** or **Emu bush**, and never with non-native plants.
 - **Middle Eastern healers** used **steaming bowls**, scented oils, or resins like **myrrh**, not leafy smokes.
-- **Amazonian shamans** snuffed powders or drank infusions — smoke was rare and precise.
+- **Amazonian shamans** snuffed powders or drank infusions; smoke was rare and precise.

 ---